Laura Fuentes

 Instant Pot Chicken Stew

-This hearty instant pot chicken stew is ready in less than 30 minutes and makes an EPIC weeknight dinner.
+This hearty Instant Pot chicken stew is ready in 30 minutes and makes an epic weeknight dinner -leftovers are even better the next day!

-In each spoonful, you’ll taste perfectly cooked flavorful chicken, potatoes, and veggies in a light, creamy broth laced with rosemary and thyme.
+In each spoonful of this chicken stew, you'll taste perfectly cooked meat, potatoes, and veggies in a light, creamy broth.
 The best part?
-The pressure cooker or Instant Pot does all the heavy lifting.
+The Instant Pot does all the heavy lifting.

 This Instant Pot chicken stew has all the flavors and ingredients you’d expect from the classic Chicken Stew Recipe where you feel like each bowl is a meal for your soul.